Course Information

 Course Completion Cards & Instructor Cards

-Q: When do Training Center Coordinators/Instructors have to start using/issuing new PALS course
+Q: When do Training Center Coordinators/Instructors have to start using/issuing new PALS course completion cards?

 Q: Do PALS Instructors need a new PALS Instructor Card to continue teaching?

 A: No. It is not an AHA ECC requirement that Training Center Coordinators issue new PALS Instructor Cards.
+New Instructor cards should be used as follows:

-· New Instructor cards must be issued to new PALS Instructors who are trained following the
+· New Instructor cards must be issued to new PALS Instructors who are trained following the release of new materials.

-· New Instructor cards must be issued to PALS Instructors who complete their Instructor renewal
+· New Instructor cards must be issued to PALS Instructors who complete their Instructor renewal requirements following the release of new PALS Classroom Course materials.

 Purchasing Materials/Finding Classes